charlie-chester/tado_optimiser/README.md

 - [ ] A Tado system set up and the Tado Integration in Home Assistant.
 - [ ] An OpenWeather API 3.0 key.
 Available here https://openweathermap.org You will need to subscribe for a key, but you also get 10,000 per day free so won't go over.
 Make sure that when you get the key, you set the daily amount to 1000 or less to make sure.
 - [ ] An Octopus account, and you know the API key and account number.
+- [ ] If using an Electric Override device, it must be able to be controlled using the hvac climate feature in Home Assistant.

 ### My basic dashboard.